bitkarrot/laiseebot/README.md

 - **/refill** - /refill <amt> to wallet via LN invoice, what if they only have BTC layer 1?

 ## create LN address [ on start ]
-- **/lnaddress** - view your ln address, email submenu option to add an email forwarder
+- **/lnaddress** - view your ln address, email submenu option to add an email forwarder [WARNING: if end user modifies metadata on lnbits, the LN address needs to be updated on github, these two are connected. ]

 ## lndhub extension
 - **/lndhub** - get LNDHUB invoice url or admin url [admin, invoice sub command]